2nd Commando Regiment

-The 2nd Commando Regiment's history stems from the decision in 1996 to convert 4 RAR, a light infantry battalion, into a Commando Regiment.
-On 1 February 1997 4 RAR was renamed and re-roled as 4 RAR (Cdo) and commenced the development of Australia's first regular Commando capability.
-This development was conducted through a period of continuous operational tasking with collective deployments to Solomon Islands, East Timor, Iraq and Afghanistan.
-Throughout these operations the Regiment served with distinction, notably receiving the Unit Citation for Gallantry for its service as a part of the Special Operations Task Group in 2005-2006.
+This development was conducted through a period of continuous operational tasking with collective deployments to Solomon Islands, Timor-Leste (East Timor), Iraq and Afghanistan.
+Throughout these operations, 2 Cdo Regt served with distinction, most notably receiving the Unit Citation for Gallantry for its service as a part of the Special Operations Task Group in 2005-2006.

-2nd Commando Regiment's new regimental badge was created to reflect the history and traditions of Australian Commandos and the offensive nature of the unit.
-The centre feature of the badge is a silver Fairbairn-Sykes fighting knife, universally recognised as the symbol of a Special Forces unit, and is backed by the blackened double diamonds, representative of the felt colour patches worn on Australian Commando uniforms of WWII.
-The regiments motto is included in a gold scroll ‘Foras Admonitio’, latin for 'Without Warning'.
-The motto highlights not only the challenges of modern warfare, but the modus operandi of the 2nd Commando Regiment.
+The 2 Cdo Regt regimental badge was created to reflect the history and traditions of Australian commandos and the offensive nature of the unit.
+The centre feature of the badge is a silver Fairbairn-Sykes fighting knife, universally recognised as the symbol of a special forces unit.
+It is backed by the blackened double diamonds, representative of the felt colour patches worn on Australian commando uniforms of World War II.
+The unit motto is included in a gold scroll ‘Foras admonitio’, latin for 'Without warning', which highlights not only the challenges of modern warfare, but the modus operandi of the 2nd Commando Regiment.